Robert Soucy: Participation in the debate over French fascism

-However, the source used by Soucy did not mentioned "with Germans" and such addition radically change the meaning of the original text which called for a post-war continental collaboration to rebuild Europe as it was considered by La Rocque as soon as 1939, something that might, at best, be interpreted as a call for an Atlantic alliance.
+However, the source used by Soucy did not mention "with Germans", and such addition radically changed the meaning of the original text, which called for a post-war continental collaboration to rebuild Europe as it was considered by La Rocque as soon as 1939, something that might, at best, be interpreted as a call for an Atlantic alliance.
 Soucy later recognised having added himself the word "with Germans" when quoting his source.
-Michel Winock also notice that La Rocque strongly rejected any collaboration with Germany as long as Germany would be a victorious power and France an occupied country and was considered being hostile to those policies by prefects of Vichy Regime.
+Michel Winock also notice that La Rocque strongly rejected any collaboration with Germany as long as Germany would be a victorious power and France an occupied country and was considered being hostile to those policies by prefects of Vichy regime.
 By the way, La Rocque started to convey military intelligence to the United-Kingdom as soon as the end of 1940.